Faculty of Health HDR Scholarships

 The closing date for applications is June 19th 2017.

 All applicants must also submit an Application for Enrolment available on the Higher Degree by Research Apply webpage and identify two academic/professional referees to support their application and email them the Confidential Referee Report Form (docx, 855kb).
-Applicants may be required to attend an interview.
+Applicants may be required to attend an interview between 17-21 July 2017.
+Applicants are asked to ensure their availability at this time.

 Scholarships* are valued at the APA rate (2017 rate at $26,681), indexed each year.
 Scholarships are available for a period of three years, with the possibility of an extension for an additional 6 months in exceptional circumstances.
 Domestic students awarded scholarships will also be allocated a research-training place (which means there are no fees, either up-front of deferred).